-Now update your spreadsheet, entering the information as I’ve shown you in my example spreadsheet, or however you’ve decided is best for you.
+Now update your spreadsheet, entering the information as I’ve shown you in my example spreadsheet.
 In this example you’d make a loss of 9p whatever happens.
 Make sure you enter what you’d win or lose for both the bookie and the exchange when you place the bet.
 When the bet is settled delete the relevant entry.
-You can check your bets in Smarkets on the right hand side of the page by selecting ‘all activity’.

 The next thing we need to do is just repeat the above process again with some sight differences.
-Stan James will credit your account within 24 hours of the bet being settled.
+We are going to be using the free bet we have earned by doing the above betting.
+Stan James will credit your account with a free bet within 24 hours of the bet being settled.
 Some bookies e.g. Coral will credit your account with the free bet instantly.

 Once you’ve found a good match for yourself repeat the process just as you did before.
 This time though, when you place the bet with the bookie make sure you select the option in the betslip to use your free bet.
 Some bookies require you to enter your bet amount and then also select ‘use free bet,’ others allow you to just select the free bet option without entering an amount.
 Just make sure you don’t put on a £10 bet of your own money plus the free bet when you do this!

 Once again enter your potential winnings in your spreadsheet as well as your bet details and update once the bets have settled.
 Whatever happens here, you’ve made instant profit.
 This is because we are betting using the free money which the bookie has given us as a free bet instead of betting against our own money.